• Home page

 This is a small selection of the many cultural, sporting and other events on offer in the department and which contribute to the dynamic reputation of the area :

-• Châtelaillon-Plage Kite Festival, in April
+• Châtelaillon-Plage Kite Festival, beetween March and April

 • Il d'Ré Spring Musical, Saint-Martin-de-Ré, mid April

-• International Sailing Week, end of May
+• International Sailing Week, in July

 • Free live music at many locations on 21st June, midsummer